Practice

 Often the greatest barrier is not the work itself but the moment of initiation.
 Reducing friction lowers the threshold between intention and action.

-At the end of the day, pause again and reflect.
+At the end of the day, or after completing the action, pause again and reflect.

 What happened?